Terms and Conditions

 7.2.
 Discounts are not granted and will be charged in any case if no explicit arrangement has been made in this regard.

 7.3.
-The amount and due date of payments of compensation and reimbursement of expenses already incurred and proven are set out in the Contract.
+The amount and due date of payments of compensation and reimbursement of expenses are primarily determined by the contract and Section 5 of these T&C.

 If the reimbursement of expenses is not contractually regulated, the reimbursement of the expenses shall be due no later than seven days after the Contractor has claimed the respective expenses from the Client.